 In press: Martín-Rojo, L., Anthonissen, C., García-Sánchez, I. M., & Unamuno, V. "Recasting Diversity in Language Education in Post-Colonial, Late-Capitalist Societies."
 In A. DeFina, D. Ikizoglu, and J. Wegner (eds.)
 Diversity and Super-Diversity: Sociocultural Linguistics Perspectives.
 Georgetown University Press.

 In press: García-Sánchez, I. M. "Friendship, Participation, and Multimodality in Moroccan Immigrant Girls' Peer Groups."
 In M. Theobald (ed.), Friendship and Peer Culture in Multilingual Settings.
 Emerald Books (Sociological Studies of Children and Youth, vol. 2).

 In press: García-Sánchez, I. M. "Multiculturalism and Its Discontents: Essentializing Ethnic Moroccan and Roma Identities in Classroom Discourse in Spain."
 In H. S. Alim, J. Rickford, & A. Ball (eds.), Racing Language and Languaging Race.
 Stanford University Press (Comparative Studies in Race and Ethnicity series).

-2015 (in press): Reynolds, J. F., M. F. Orellana, & I. M. García-Sánchez.
+2015: Reynolds, J. F., M. F. Orellana, & I. M. García-Sánchez.
 "In the Service of Surveillance: Immigrant Child Language Brokers in Parent-Teacher Conferences."
 Langage et Societé.
-Special issue on translation edited by Anna Claudia Ticca and Véronique Traverso.
+Special issue on translation edited by A. C. Ticca and V. Traverso.

 2013: García Sánchez, I. M. "The Everyday Politics of 'Cultural Citizenship' Among North African Immigrant Children in Spain."
 Language and Communication 33:481-499.